jhnwu3/BioNetGMMFit/README.md

 will force the program to estimate rate constants using means only.
 All boolean options such as "Use Linear Model?" are set to on with 1, and set to off with 0.

+Finally, regarding holding parameter or rate constant values, these are currently only enabled for the nonlinear system where it's necessary for accurate estimation.

 ### *Defining Your Own Linear or Nonlinear System*
 Defining your own linear and nonlinear system will currently require writing a little bit of code.
 Unfortunately, there isn't a GUI to use, however, with enough of an understanding of interaction matrices (and how they relate to your system of equations), the syntax is fairly straightforward.